 Currency fluctuations create uncertainty and can quickly turn a solid profit into losses and leave revenue projections to the whim of the currency market.
-“It is surprising that many corporates does not have a strategy for handling their FX flows”, says Niels Christensen, Chief Analyst at Nordea Markets.
+“It is surprising that many corporates do not have a strategy for handling their FX flows”, says Niels Christensen, chief analyst at Nordea Markets.

-Niels Christensen is speaking from experience, having 25 years of experience in the FX market and 10 years of servicing Nordea corporate customers with FX related challenges.
-Globalisation has led to Danish corporations being able to find more international customers to their product and services.
-This increases significantly the need to make sound assessment of currency risks in the international trade environment.
+Christensen is speaking from more than 25 years of experience in the FX market and from more than 10 years of servicing Nordea corporate customers with FX-related challenges.
+Globalisation has led to Nordic corporations being able to find more international customers for their products and services.
+This increases significantly the need to make a sound assessment of currency risks in the international trade environment.

 New market entry, new currency risk

 As corporates grow, and entry into new markets becomes a desirable option, the currency fluctuations also become a risk factor to consider.